 - Niacin – 4%

 - Iron – 6%

 - Phosphorus – 4%

 Risks to Consider When Giving Green Beans to Guinea Pigs

-- Digestion problems – green beans contain some sugar as well.
+- Digestion problems – Green beans contain some sugar as well.
 It is good that it’s not in large amounts, but still, it doesn’t mean the guinea pigs can eat limitless amounts of green beans.
 The stomachs of guinea pigs cannot digest sugars very well, so try to feed them sparingly any food that contains sugars.
-Too much sugar can cause bloating, cramps, indigestion, or upset stomach and as a result of this the guinea pigs could get diarrhea.
+Too much sugar can cause bloating, cramps, indigestion, or upset stomach.
+As a result of this, the guinea pigs could get diarrhea.

 Serving Size, Frequency and Preparation of Green Beans for Guinea Pigs

 The serving size is quite minimal.
 A few green beans are a perfect serving size.
 You shouldn’t feed green beans to the guinea pig more than 1-2 times per week.
 So, if you want to avoid bloating, indigestion or gassiness, stick with this rule.
 Preparation is very easy, rinse them with water and serve them.
 Or, if the green beans are frozen, thaw them first and then serve them.